gabof92/movietrack/README.md

-# 🎬 MovieTracker
+# 🎬 MovieTrack

-**MovieTracker** is a simple Android app to help you keep track of movies you've watched and want to watch.
+**MovieTrack** is a simple Android app to help you keep track of movies you've watched and want to watch.
 Using **TheMovieDatabase (TMDb) API**, MovieTracker makes it easy to search for movies, find out where they're available to stream, buy, or rent, and watch trailers on YouTube.

 ## Features